Gulf Islands National Seashore

 Horn Island, Gulf Islands National Seashore

 Gulf Islands National Seashore is spread across the barrier islands along the coast of Florida and Mississippi.
 Featured here are multiple offshore islands with white sandy beaches, nature trails, warm waters of the Gulf of Mexico and even some historic fortifications.
 All of the Florida sections of the seashore are accessible via automobile.

 The 2004 and 2005 hurricane seasons delivered significant structural damage to the property, and most of that damage hasn't been repaired.
 In the aftermath of those hurricanes, a lot of things aren't back to normal, including the hours that certain places are open, if they are open.
 But most places that have any kind of closure times are open from 8 am to sunset.
 The Naval Live Oaks Visitor Center is open daily from 8:30 am to 4:30 pm.

-These beaches and islands also took a hard hit from the wondrous BP oil spill disaster in the Gulf of Mexico in 2010 but are supposed to have recovered nicely by the summer of 2012.
+These beaches and islands also took a hard hit from the wondrous BP oil spill disaster in the Gulf of Mexico in 2010 but had recovered nicely by the summer of 2012.

 A typical sand dune at Gulf Islands National Seashore